Abby Cunningham: Storylines

-Before her first appearance, Abby meets and marries Jeff Cunningham (Barry Jenner).
+Years before her first appearance, Abby meets and marries Jeff Cunningham (Barry Jenner).
 They move to San Luis Obispo, California, and have two children, Olivia (Tonya Crowe) and Brian (Bobby Jacoby/Brian Austin Green).
-When she and Jeff divorce, Abby moves to San Diego.
-On the way she stops to visit her brother Sid (Don Murray), and decides to stay in Knots Landing.
+When she and Jeff divorce in 1980, Abby decides to move to San Diego.
+On the way she stops to visit her brother Sid (Don Murray), then decides to stay in Knots Landing.
 She rents a house on Seaview Circle through realtor Laura Avery (Constance McCashin), before starting an affair with Laura's husband Richard (John Pleshette).
 Abby soon sets her eyes on neighbor Gary Ewing (Ted Shackelford), which becomes obvious after she starts working as a bookkeeper for Knots Landing Motors.
 She and Gary get the company involved with the mob, which results in her brother Sid's death.
 At the same time, Jeff kidnaps her children.
-She eventually gets them back.
+She eventually gets them back by tricking him into thinking she will reconcile with him.
 Abby and Gary go into a methanol business together and start an affair.
 When Gary's wife Valene (Joan Van Ark) finds out, she kicks Gary out and he moves in with Abby.
 Gary soon inherits millions after the death of his father, Jock Ewing (Jim Davis).
 Abby uses the money to manipulate those around her, and Gary starts drinking again.
 Gary sobers up and buys a ranch, similar to Southfork, the ranch his family owns.
-They move there and marry.
+They move there and marry in 1983.

-Abby begins running Gary's company, and uses his money to fund her own corporation, Apolune, which she uses to develop Lotus Point, an area of land she and sister-in-law Karen (Michele Lee) inherit after the death of Sid and Abby's uncle.
-She becomes involved with politician Greg Sumner (William Devane) and the Wolfbridge group.
+Abby takes an active interest in running Gary's company, and uses his money to secretly fund her own corporation, Apolune, which she uses to develop Lotus Point, an area of land she and sister-in-law Karen (Michele Lee) inherit after the death of Sid and Abby's uncle.
+She becomes involved with politician Greg Sumner (William Devane) and the sinister Wolfbridge group.
 When Gary finds out about her illegal dealings, he leaves her.
-After Abby is kidnapped, he takes her back, and makes Karen a full partner in Lotus Point.
+After Abby is kidnapped by Wolfbridge, he takes her back, and makes Karen a full partner with them in Lotus Point, where they build an upscale resort.
 Abby soon finds out that Val is pregnant with Gary's twins.
-She expresses her displeasure to employee Scott Easton, who has Val's twins kidnapped at birth.
-Abby works to find out where the twins are, and brings Val to them.
-Abby finagles her way to become a part of the "real" Empire Valley.
-After Gary blows it up, he leaves Abby again.
-She attempts to get him back, but instead they divorce.
-Abby soon starts an affair with Peter Hollister (Hunt Block) as a way to get information on Greg.
-Then Charles Scott, her first love, returns.
-He is married, but he divorces his wife and asks Abby to marry him.
+She expresses her displeasure to employee Scott Easton, who has Val's twins kidnapped at birth against Abby's knowledge.
+To avoid being held responsible, Abby works to find out where the twins are and helps to reunite them with Val.
+Around this time, Abby begins running a cable TV station, a subsidiary of Gary's.
+Meanwhile, Gary begins to invest in a new development called Empire Valley.
+Abby schemes her way to become a part of the project, which is actually a front for a top secret surveillance installation.
+After Gary discovers this, he blows it up then leaves Abby again.
+She attempts to get him back, but they divorce.